 There are two broad classifications of scleroderma based on the amount of skin and other organs affected.
 These are:

-- Diffuse scleroderma (also called systemic scleroderma or systemic sclerosis) involves a more widespread hardening of the skin.
+- diffuse scleroderma – (also called systemic scleroderma or systemic sclerosis) involves a more widespread hardening of the skin.
 Internal organs are also affected.
-Systemic sclerosis is an autoimmune disease, meaning that the hard skin and involvement of internal organs arise as a consequence of immune system overactivity such that it attacks the body’s own tissues.
+Systemic sclerosis is an autoimmune disease, meaning that the condition arises due to immune system overactivity, whereby the immune system attacks the body’s own tissues.

 Symptoms of scleroderma

-The symptoms will vary from person to person, and will depend on the type of scleroderma, and the organ involvement.
+The symptoms will vary from person to person and will depend on the type of scleroderma and which internal organs are involved, if any.

 Symptoms can include: